artur-ciocanu/launch.en/help/extension-dev/backwards-compatibility.md

 ---
 title: Backwards Compatibility Standard
-description: Learn about the backward compatibility standard in Adobe Experience Platform Data Collection that ensures updated versions of tag extensions are compatible with previous versions.
+description: Learn about the backward compatibility standard in Adobe Experience Platform that ensures updated versions of tag extensions are compatible with previous versions.
 exl-id: 796dffe1-a54e-4153-8410-4124cebccaa2
 ---
 # Backwards compatibility standard